allanleung/netnation/README.md

      npx serve dist
    ```

-Select the browers of you choice and put the link from the terminal console.
+Select the browers of you choice and put the link from the terminal.